You are here

 What is the most important information I should know about TECENTRIQ?

 TECENTRIQ is a medicine that may treat certain cancers by working with your immune system.
-TECENTRIQ can cause your immune system to attack normal organs and tissues and can affect the way they work.
-These problems can sometimes become serious or life-threatening and can lead to death.
+TECENTRIQ can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
+These problems can sometimes become severe or life-threatening and can lead to death.
+You can have more than one of these problems at the same time.
+These problems may happen anytime during your treatment or even after your treatment has ended.

-Call or see your healthcare provider right away if you get any symptoms of the following problems or these symptoms get worse:
+Call or see your healthcare provider right away if you develop any new or worse signs or symptoms, including:

 • shortness of breath